WWGP

-WWGP (1050 AM) is a radio station broadcasting a country music format.
+WWGP (1050 AM) is a radio station broadcasting an oldies format.
 Licensed to Sanford, North Carolina, United States, its primary market covers Lee County, Chatham County, Moore County, and Harnett County.
 The station is currently owned by Sandhills Broadcasting Group and is the AM sister station of WFJA.

 History

 The station is named for founding partners, Walter W. Gregory, financier, of Rocky Mount, NC, and Waldo W. Primm, manager/engineer, also of Rocky Mount prior to moving back to Sanford, NC.
 In 1946 they launched Sanford's first radio station, over strong opposition of the local newspaper, which failed to stop the addition of a competitor.

 Gregory died not long after WWGP began broadcasting.
 Primm continued to work to put the station on a sound footing.
 He sold it after nearly a decade to Frank James Abbott, who in 1994 sold the station to Richard K. Feindel.
 Feindel died in 2015, and WWGP and WFJA were sold to Sandhills Broadcasting Group, with principal owner Jon Hockaday.

 In its early years, Bill Buchanan did the morning show.
 Bill Cameron worked the afternoon shift.
 WWGP concentrated heavily on local news.
 For many years Frank James "Bud" Abbott did local news.
 He passed the reins to Joan Merritts, who was a graduate of CCTI, now CCCC's Radio TV Broadcasting curriculum.
 Upon her retirement, Margaret Murchison became news director in 1979, and continued in that role for 30 years.
 After the noon newscast, Abbott had syndicated columnist Drew Pearson air a five-minute editorial.
 When Pearson died in 1969, his partner in political crime, Jack Anderson, aired political commentary until his death in 2005.
 WWGP carried "Paul Harvey News and Comment" at 8:30AM, "Paul Harvey: The Midday Report" at 12:30PM and "Paul Harvey's The Rest of the Story" in the late afternoon.
 Harvey died in early 2009.
 WWGP also airs ABC Sports.